bauski/react-tic-tac-toe/README.md

 # react-tic-tac-toe
-Familiarizing Myself with React Concepts with Tic Tac Toe
+Familiarizing myself with react concepts with Tic Tac Toe